HariniAru/cs128finalproject/README.md

 Yu He will implement the Hidden Maze game using maps and vectors.
 Harini Arumugam will utilize the ncurses library to develop the visual structure of the game as well as implement the basic structure of the nagivatable maze game.
-Kirk Shen Leck will implement a maze randomizer algorithm to randomize the maze layout for the navigatable maze game.
+Kirk Shen Leck will implement a maze randomizer algorithm to randomize the maze layout for the navigable maze game.

 Yu and Harini will write catch2 test cases for our game.